2026 Major League Baseball season

-The 2026 Major League Baseball season is scheduled to begin on March 25 with a single night game featuring the San Francisco Giants hosting the New York Yankees before the regular season proper runs from March 26 to September 27.
+The 2026 Major League Baseball season began on March 25 with a single night game featuring the San Francisco Giants hosting the New York Yankees and ended on September 27.
 The postseason will begin on September 29.
-The World Series will begin on October 23 and will end with Game 7 if necessary on October 31.
-The 96th All-Star Game is scheduled for July 14 at Citizens Bank Park in Philadelphia, Pennsylvania, the home of the Philadelphia Phillies.
+The World Series will begin on October 23 and will end with Game 7 (if necessary) on October 31.
+The 96th All-Star Game was played on July 14 at Citizens Bank Park in Philadelphia, Pennsylvania, the home of the Philadelphia Phillies.

+Only two teams failed to complete the entire 162-game regular season schedule, as the game between the Baltimore Orioles and the New York Yankees at Yankee Stadium on September 27 was canceled due to rain and never made up, owing to scheduling constraints and the game being inconsequential to the playoffs.
+It would be the first time since that some teams played more regular season games than the others.